-3 Clients in a shared building utilize a Managed VOIP System on site.
+Client Description: 3 Clients in a shared building utilize a Managed VOIP System on site.
 Lines and VoIP Support are provided by Telewebtech over a Cable broadband connection.

-I’ve begun a very important test.
+A claim of VOIP and its salesmen is that VOIP to the Desktop can help create better opportunities for work-life balance.
+The expectations and concepts behind work-life balance may not be entirely agreed upon; however, for those of you who think going to work should not necessitate going into the office – I’ve begun a very important test.
 I’ll spend the next few months living in Paris, working from an apartment using WiFi.
 Disclaimer: No one asked me to actually work while I am here (but they didn’t stop sending emails and leaving messages either).

 AT&T has been talking to regulators, quietly, about ending POTs telephony in the USA (Article) with filings in December 2009 and comments to the US Federal Communications Commission as it considers a new broadband plan.
 That makes this an essential time to plan for your company’s next communications platform.
 It also means your business has more options available from a greater variety of service providers.
 But is your tech team ready to take on the responsibility, is it even a part of their role, and what is Unified Communications?
 Continue reading

 While a lot of hype is being made about being carbon-neutral.
 IT projects are some of the most difficult to manage with ecology in mind.
 So difficult in fact that many VOIP solution providers just focus on the positive savings and performance of new systems, ignoring their impact.
 So, what green initiatives do new Open and Proprietary VOIP Systems offer and what are the drawbacks?